-Through SAS University Edition and SAS OnDemand for

-Academics, professors, students, researchers and independent learners have free access to SAS software for teaching and learning valuable analytics skills.
+Through SAS University Edition and SAS OnDemand for Academics, professors, students, researchers and independent learners have free access to SAS software for teaching and learning valuable analytics skills.
 Students and independent learners can jump-start careers and make themselves highly attractive to talenthungry employers by building analytics expertise.
-SAS University Edition was downloaded nearly 161,000 times in 2014.
-Also, free SAS e-learning courses in statistics and programming were downloaded nearly 28,000 times.
+Downloads of SAS University Edition grew 25 percent in 2015, nearing 480,000, and more than 45,000 people registered for free e-learning courses in statistics and programming.